gokulnathanperumal/AirQualityStationEnclosure/README.md

 ## Files Included

 - `.step`: Original Fusion 360 design files for design customization.
-- `.stl, .3mf`: Standard file format for 3D models suitable for slicing.
+- `.stl`, `.3mf`: Standard file format for 3D models suitable for slicing.
 - `.gcode` folder: Final instruction files for 3D printing.

 Once printed and assembled, the enclosure provides protection and structure for the **Air Quality Station** components, allowing them to function effectively while keeping the design compact and user-friendly.